vccimaging/latent-imaging/README.md

 cd latent-imaging
 ```
 - Dependencies:
-All dependencies for defining the environment are provided in `lsi.yaml`.
+All dependencies defining the environment are provided in `lsi.yaml`.

 ### Inference Notebook
 We provide two Jupyter notebooks `inference_real.ipynb` and `inference_simulation.ipynb` to reproduce the experimental and simulation paper results respectively.